marshfolx/digital-clock-ABT/readme.md

 ## Buttons

-Buttons are used to adjust time manully.
+Buttons are used to adjust time manually.

-It will enter in time edit mode after the MCU reset, use button A and B to move editing position left and right and select which bit to edit,  button T is used to increment the number at editting position.
+It will enter in time edit mode after the MCU reset, use button A and B to move editing position left and right and select which bit to edit,  button T is used to increment the number at editing position.

 Tiny13a has not enough IO pins to connect three buttons individually.
 Here is a trick which needs one wire only: the voltage divider circuit.
 The circuit output different voltage when a button is pressed, thus the button pressed can be figured out when the V_out  is read by ADC.
 The ADC input pin is labeled KEY_IN.